 There are many reasons why estrogen levels fall, including:

-Drugs that may decrease levels of estrogen include clomiphene.
+Drugs that block estrogen include clomiphene, which tricks the body into thinking it has decreased levels of estrogen.
 Also, women experience low levels of estrogen immediately after childbirth and also during breastfeeding.

 Why are athletes at risk for low levels of estrogen?